cgkineo/adapt-homeButton/README.md

 #### *course.json* and *contentObjects.json*

 The following attributes are set within *course.json* and / or *contentObjects.json*.
-These are used to customize the button for a specific page or menu.
+These are used to customize the button for a specific menu or page.

 **\_homeButton** (object): The Home Button object contains the following settings: